uidaholib/documents-digital-collections-template/pages/about.md

 ## About the Collection

-The copies in this collection begin with the first issue of what would become the Latah Legcay, which was circulated in 1972.
+The copies in this collection begin with the first issue of what would become the *Latah Legacy*, which was circulated in 1972.

 This first issue was a quarterly bulletin which announced that it would be the first of many such bulletins put out by the organization.